 There just aren’t that many of them and come January 2023, there will be one fewer as Google Stadia is shutting down.
 (Read our guide on what you need to know about the Google Stadia shutdown.)
 While there are a number of niche game streaming services, there are only a handful of popular, easily accessible ones.
 Still, the ones discussed in our best game streaming services page should give you a pretty good baseline.
 If one of them meets your needs, go ahead and subscribe; if not, there are other services out there.
 Just be warned that they’re generally a little more expensive, a little more difficult to use, or a little harder to get on your platform of choice.
 We've got an overview on the future of cloud gaming services in light of Google Stadia's looming shutdown.

 Read on to find out more about our picks for the best game streaming services, as well as the benefits and limitations that each one possesses.

 What are the best game streaming services?

-At present, there are only three major game streaming services available for purchase: Nvidia GeForce Now, PlayStation Now and Google Stadia.
+At present, there are only not many game streaming services available for purchase.
+Our recommendations include Nvidia GeForce Now, PlayStation Now and, for the time being, Google Stadia (though that service is going away as of January 2023.)
 Technically speaking, there are many more options for game streaming, from PS4 Remote Play on Android phones to Steam’s ability to stream across multiple computers.
-But in terms of ready-to-use, download-an-app-and-go programs, these are the three big ones you can get right now.
-We’ll definitely get at least one more within the next year, but it’s a volatile market, and it’s hard to say which services will come or go in general.
+It’s a volatile market, and it’s hard to say which services will come or go in general.

 For the moment, we can say that Nvidia GeForce Now is the best game streaming service if you already have a library of games on Steam, Uplay or the Epic Games Store.
 PlayStation Now is the best game streaming service if you want a pre-built library of hundreds of games, but don’t care about owning any of them long-term.
 And Google Stadia is the best game streaming service if you simply want to buy games à la carte, one at a time.